serg-yalosovetsky/CV/README.md

 ### **Software Developer**
 **Techwhirl Infotech**
 *October 2024 – January 23, 2025*
-- Developed a robust backend for a Telegram-based crypto exchange using FastAPI and Piccolo, reducing transaction times to under 2 seconds while maintaining adherence to dynamic blockchain regulations.
+- Engineered a robust backend for a Telegram-based crypto exchange using FastAPI and Piccolo, reducing transaction times to under 2 seconds while maintaining adherence to evolving blockchain regulations.
 - Collaborated with cross-functional teams to define precise business requirements, enabling the rapid achievement of key milestones in just two months despite evolving project parameters.

 ---